PlatonCoin Price Reaches $0.48 (PLTC)

-PlatonCoin (CURRENCY:PLTC) traded 0.1% higher against the dollar during the one day period ending at 23:00 PM E.T. on July 16th.
-Over the last week, PlatonCoin has traded down 1.7% against the dollar.
-One PlatonCoin coin can currently be purchased for about $0.48 or 0.00001546 BTC on major cryptocurrency exchanges.
-PlatonCoin has a total market cap of $39.34 million and $297,454.00 worth of PlatonCoin was traded on exchanges in the last 24 hours.
+PlatonCoin (CURRENCY:PLTC) traded 0.1% lower against the US dollar during the 1-day period ending at 18:00 PM E.T. on July 23rd.
+One PlatonCoin coin can now be bought for $0.48 or 0.00001465 BTC on popular cryptocurrency exchanges.
+In the last week, PlatonCoin has traded 0.9% lower against the US dollar.
+PlatonCoin has a total market cap of $38.98 million and approximately $150,913.00 worth of PlatonCoin was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.